Illicit Networks · Conflict Analysis · Governance Research

 Research Platform

-Afghan Legitimacy — 15-Wave Analytical Platform
+Afghan Governance — 15-Wave Analytical Platform

 Cleaned, modeled, and built an interactive analytical platform on a 148,196-respondent longitudinal dataset.
 Province-level panel analysis, survey-weighted regression, ethnic disaggregation, and external data integration (UNODC, ACLED, OPHI).